SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 - high intensity does not equal entitlement
 - AI-estimated scores require review
 - allocation decisions must remain separate from metadata annotation
+- sovereignty controls should be considered before reuse
+- creator boundaries should be respected before allocation review

 The core principle is: